Global Change Award

 To shift from a linear fashion industry to a circular one, we must find game-changing innovations that can radically change how we buy, ship, produce, use, dye and design products.
 To speed up this process, the H&M Foundation initiated the Global Change Award in 2015, to push the fashion industry forward to protect the planet and our living conditions.

 The Global Change Award has become one of the world’s biggest challenges for early stage innovations, and the first such initiative in the fashion industry.
 Each year we call for ideas that could potentially reinvent the whole fashion industry.
 It’s been called the Nobel Prize of fashion and has so far received over 14,000 entries from 182 countries.

 Besides sharing a grant of 1 million euro, the winners embark on a one-year Innovation Accelerator Program.
-The aim of the program is to take the innovations to the next level, bring them to scale and out on the market as quickly as possible, to maximise their impact on the industry.
+The aim of the program is to take the innovations to the next level, bring them to scale and out on the market as quickly as possible, to maximize their impact on the industry.

 The program takes the teams to Stockholm, New York and Hong Kong.
 This tailor-made program is provided by the H&M Foundation in partnership with Accenture, one of the world’s foremost strategy and consulting companies, and the KTH Royal Institute of Technology in Stockholm, one of Europe’s leading technical and engineering universities.